What to See in Chiang Mai

 Where We Stayed

-We stayed at MD House which was affordable but very basic.
+We stayed at the MD House, which was affordable but very basic.

-There are heaps of things to do in Chiang Mai, it really is a decent base for the lots of activities around the area.
+There are heaps of things to do in Chiang Mai, it really is a decent base for the many activities around the area.

 Leave a Reply